Thijs91/Garden_watering/README.md

 ### What it does
 - **Computes daily ET** from weather inputs (temperature, humidity, wind speed, and sunlight/solar proxy where available) using FAO-56 reference ET equations.
-- **Tracks a water balance (“bucket”)** by subtracting evapotranspiration and adding measured or forecast rainfall.
+- **Tracks a water balance (“bucket”)** by subtracting evapotranspiration and scales for seasons/crop coefficients.
 - **Derives per-zone run time** so irrigation compensates for net moisture loss, with configurable minimums and maximums.
-- **Skips or reduces watering after rain** and scales for seasons/crop coefficients.
-- **Integrates with switches/valves** exposed in Home Assistant (relays, smart plugs, etc.).
+- **Gives values to integrate with switches/valves** exposed in Home Assistant (relays, smart plugs, etc.).
-- **Runs on a schedule** (e.g., early morning) and resets daily metrics at midnight.

 ### Why it’s useful
 - Waters precisely what the plants used, **saving water** and preventing over-watering.